shady-elkassas/Friendzr-ios/Pods/Target Support Files/Pods-Friendzr/Pods-Friendzr-acknowledgements.markdown

 COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## UnityAds

+Unity Advertisements copyright © 2021 Unity Technologies.
+This software is subject to, and made available under, the terms of service for Operate Solutions (see https://unity3d.com/legal/one-operate-services-terms-of-service), and is an "Operate Service" as defined therein.

+Your use of the Services constitutes your acceptance of such terms.
+Unless expressly provided otherwise, the software under this license is made available strictly on an "AS IS" BASIS WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED.
+Please review the terms of service for details on these and other terms and conditions.

 ## abseil